Cray-HPE/docs-csm/operations/boot_orchestration/Create_a_Session_Template_to_Boot_Compute_Nodes_with_SBPS.md

 In this example:

 - `iqn.2023-06.csm.iscsi` is the IQN domain.
-- `ncn-w002` is a unique identifier for the storage device.
+- `ncn-w002` is a unique identifier (e.g. hostname) of the target storage device.

 The IQN domain helps in ensuring unique identification of iSCSI targets within a given namespace, allowing for proper routing and management of storage resources over the network

 For SBPS, only the domain portion of the IQN needs to be supplied, not the entire IQN.
+The target storage device is optional does not need to be specified.

 ### `<DNS Service (SRV) record reference>`